< Back to Blog Home Page

 6. Performance Expectations, KPIs, and Success Metrics Definition

 Ambiguity is the enemy of productivity.
-A data scientist needs to know if their primary goal is model accuracy, inference speed, or business adoption.
+A data scientist needs to know whether their primary goal is model accuracy, inference speed, or business adoption.
 A data engineer must understand whether success is measured by pipeline uptime, data latency reduction, or cost optimization.
-Clearly documenting these metrics ensures alignment between the new hire, their manager, and the broader team, forming a critical part of a comprehensive IT onboarding checklist.
+Clearly documenting these metrics ensures alignment between the new hire, their manager, and the broader team, forming a critical part of an IT onboarding checklist.

 How to Implement Performance Metrics Definition